How to set up a new insurance

 After selecting the service, you'll assign which type of provider can schedule this event.
 This step is crucial for ensuring that only the appropriate employee can book specific types of sessions.
 You can choose from:

-• BCaBA: Can schedule sessions like Supervision or Behavior Reassessment.
+- BCaBA: Can schedule sessions like Behavior Treatment or Family Training.

 This role-based assignment ensures that each service is linked to the right provider, maintaining compliance and organizational workflow.